cpcwood/home-server/README.md

 ## Purpose

-General CV style website and a place to prototype new rails features I find interesting.
+General portfolio style website and a place to prototype new rails features I find interesting.
 Other learning objectives are:
 - Learning network setup and security (NAT tables, firewalls, etc)
 - Nginx reverse proxy
 - HTTPS Certificates